Nine members of the Florida State diving team are ready to compete in the Zone B NCAA qualifier.

 It was senior day as well as "Paint it Pink" at the Morcom Aquatic Center on Oct.
 16, 2011

 To mold a championship diver it takes a true champion, and Florida State's Patrick Jeffrey certainly fits that bill.
 A three-time NCAA Champion and two-time Olympian, Jeffrey was inducted into the Ohio State University Athletics Hall of Fame in 2005.
-Entering his 13th year in Tallahassee, his experience has helped Florida State divers re-write the ACC and Seminole record books year after year while maintaining one of the strongest diving programs in the conference.
+Entering his 15th year in Tallahassee, his experience has helped Florida State divers re-write the ACC and Seminole record books year after year while maintaining one of the strongest diving programs in the country.
+In fact, Jeffrey has coached at least one diver to an All-American honor in 11 of his 14 years while at the helm of Seminole diving.

 Young wasn't the only diver in the spotlight during the 2011-2012 season.
-Jeffrey coached Ariel Rittenhouse back to her ways as she grabbed the silver medal on the women's 1-meter springboard at ACC's before she qualified for NCAA's.
-Kelsey Goodman improved from her freshman season as she took third on the women's 3-meter springboard.
-The lone qualifier for NCAA's on the men's side was Tom Neubacher, who handily won the 1-meter springboard at the NCAA Zone B qualifier.
-Nick Klein grabbed the bronze on the men's platform and Ford McLiney took silver on the 3-meter springboard.
+Rittenhouse grabbed the silver medal on the women's 1-meter springboard at ACC's before she qualified for NCAA's.
+Goodman improved from her freshman season as she took third on the women's 3-meter springboard.
+Nick Klein and Ford McLiney also took home All-ACC honors.

 Prior to the 2011-12 season, Jeffrey coached a number of Seminole gems including Terry Horner and Landon Marzullo.
 Horner is the most decorated diver in Florida State history with six All-America performances including one NCAA Championship showing back in 2007.
 Horner is also a three-time ACC Champion.
 In 2011 Marzullo finished out his career as a Seminole with an All-America performance on the 3-meter springboard.